enova/pgl_ddl_deploy/README.md

 DDL replication is configured on a per-replication set basis, in terms of `pglogical.replication_set`.

+There are three basic types of configuration:
+  - `include_only_repset_tables` - Only tables already in a replication set are maintained.
+This means only `ALTER TABLE` or `COMMENT` statements are replicated.
+  - `include_schema_regex` - Provide a regular expression to match both current and future schemas to be automatically added to replication.
+This supports all event types except for ones like `GRANT` which do not provide access to information about which schema an object exists in.
+  - `include_everything` - Propagate all DDL events regardless of schema.
+This is for cases like `GRANT` which do not provide access to information about which schema an object exists in

+The above 3 options are mutually exclusive.
+You can, however, use an additional option `ddl_only_replication` either with `include_schema_regex` or `include_everything`.
+This only means tables are not automatically added to replication.
+Its use is if you want to keep the schema of two systems in sync, but not necessarily replicate data for all tables.

 Add rows to `pgl_ddl_deploy.set_configs` in order to configure (but not yet deploy) DDL replication for a particular replication set.
 For example:
 ```sql